 How did the HSUS help?

 The Humane Society of the United States conducted pre-storm evacuations of animals who were available for adoption at two shelters in the path of the storm: Dixie County Animal Control and Madison County Animal Services.
-We also paid for transportation, coordinated placement and hired contractors to conduct the transport, and we are standing by for additional requests for assistance from the state.
+We also paid for transportation, coordinated placement and hired contractors to conduct the transport.

 How can I support efforts to help animals impacted by Hurricane Ian and other disasters?